A Lewis and Clark Family Style Unit Study for Homeschool Morning Time and Family School

 As Far As the Eye Can See: Lewis and Clark’s Westward Quest (Landmark Books) by Elizabeth Cody Kimmel and Meet Thomas Jefferson (Landmark Books) by Marvin Barret are shorter and easier readers than the Sacagawea and Lewis & Clark selections.
 However, in my opinion, they also have less of a narrative storyline and are written more as true biographies.

-There are two books in the popular Who was…? and What was..? history series that coordinate with this unit study and are at an upper elementary reading level.
-I wouldn’t consider them to be “living books”, however, your students may still enjoy them.
-Most libraries carry this series.
-Who was Sacagawea?
+There are two books in the very popular Who was…? and What was..? history series that coordinate with this unit study and are at an upper elementary reading level.
+I definitely wouldn’t consider them to be “living books”, however, your students may still enjoy them.
+I would advise looking through them first as this series oftentimes has some revisionist history.
+Most libraries carry this series: Who was Sacagawea?
 What was the Lewis and Clark Expedition?

 Literary Analysis of a Biography